 Upon successful completion of the course, you’ll receive a certification card from NOLS Wilderness Medicine.
 These cards are emailed 4-6 weeks after your course.
 If you need proof of certification prior to this time, the instructors will provide you with a verification letter that can be used in lieu of a certification card until your card arrives.

 What are your payment & refund policies?

-Cancellations prior to 30 days before the start of a course will be refunded in full, minus a 3% credit card processing fee.
-We cannot offer a refund within 30 days of the start of a course.
+Cancellations 31 days or more before the start of a course will be refunded in full, minus a 3% application fee.
+We cannot offer any refund 30 days or fewer before the start of a course.